nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 This API is used to cancel a patient's future appointment, obtained via use of either Retrieve a Patient's Appointments, or Read an Appointment APIs.

-Any future appointment, irrespective of booking organisation and irrespective of whether the appointment was booked via the GP Connect API, can be cancelled by a consuming organisation participating with the appointment hosting organisation in a GP Connect deployment.
+Any future appointment, irrespective of booking organisation and irrespective of whether the appointment was booked via the GP Connect API, can be cancelled by a consumer organisation participating with the appointment hosting provider organisation in a GP Connect deployment.

 The typical flow to cancel an appointment is: